 Emergency Shelters and Transitional Housing

 Emergency shelters are a safe place for people to stay while they work to find stable housing.
-The Region of Waterloo provides funding to seven shelters in Waterloo Region.
+The Region of Waterloo provides funding to eight shelters in Waterloo Region.

-If you are at risk of losing your home, make sure you explore all of your options before turning to a shelter.
-Some options including applying for financial help or talking with someone who can help.
+If you are at risk of losing your home, explore all of your options before turning to a shelter.
+Some options include applying for financial help or talking with someone who can help.

 Pocket card of shelters, services and outreach

-Keep a list of locations and contact information for shelters, drop-in services, and street outreach with you when you need it with this pocket card.
-Please also see an accessible version of the pocket card.
+Keep a list of locations and contact information for sheltersdrop-in programsfood resources and street outreach with you when you need it with this pocket card.

 Emergency shelters in Waterloo Region

-You can view emergency shelter options in this catalogue, organized by city.
+You can view emergency shelter options in the list below, organized by city.
 It includes information about who each shelter serves, as well as amenities on site and in the neighbourhood.

 Cambridge